vitalab/vitalab.github.io/deep-learning/_posts/2018-01-31-clustering-dn.md

 The authors show a t-sne plot of their embedding which seems superior to the autoencoder alone.

 ![](/deep-learning/images/clustering_dn/fig2.png)

+They also test with COIL20 which is a dataset similar to CIFAR10 but with less samples and 20 classes.

 *CODE* : [Theano](https://github.com/elieJalbout/Clustering-with-Deep-learning)